 5-Day Arizona Road Trip: Rental Car Logistics

 For our road trips, we typically like to pick up rental cars from a nearby airport (there’s often more availability at the airports compared to rental car shops in town).
-For this road trip, aim to pick up a rental car from the PHX airport.
+For this road trip, aim to pick up a rental car from the Phoenix Sky Harbor International Airport (PHX).

 ARE YOU ROAD TRIP READY?
 YOUR QUICK CHECKLIST: